chrisdavies/Christophilus/Readme.markdown

-﻿#Christophilus - A code playground
+# Christophil.us
-This is the source for my personal site.
-That is all.
+This is just a play repository for playing around with various webby ideas...
+But it's kinda shifted to a real project, bascially a simple personal journal/prayer journal app.